fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 As we are going through the exploration of the feature attributions, we must keep in my mind that we are analyzing two items at the same time:

 1. What the model predicted.
-1. How the feature attribution explainer _approximates_ what the model consider to make the prediction.
+1. How the feature attribution explainer _approximates_ what the model considers to make the prediction.

 The explainer is an approximation of the model and sometimes (as in this case) also uses an approximation of the input.
 Therefore, some of the attributions that may not make much sense may be a result of these approximations, not necessarily of the behavior of the model.